GeneSJC/walkMVC/README.md

 This is a PHP MVC stack that is based on two core principles:

-a.
-Build the stack using proven open source frameworks to streamline heavy lifting.  walkMVC is organized around phpDataMapper, Smarty, slimFramework, and jquery.dform‎.
+A) Build the stack using proven open source frameworks to streamline heavy lifting.  walkMVC is organized around phpDataMapper, Smarty, slimFramework, and jquery.dform‎.
 The big advantage here is that when you move to the next project that uses a different framework, there's a good chance you will get to use at least some of the components you worked with here.

-b.
-Build all components in a "model-centric" way
+B) Build all components in a "model-centric" way

 The majority of the work in any app revolves around the model.
 So in this framework, instead of grouping models and controllers separately - controllers are placed in the model folder they are most closely connected with.
 Granted this approach may not work for every application, but I think for many it should do the trick.